 1805 Taunton Rd, Hampton, ON

 Do your kids want to include the family dog on your pumpkin picking adventures?
 Then head out to Pingle’s Farm Market on October 30 for its special HalloWoof Day.
 On that day, your pooch can join your family on a wagon ride, participate in a costume contest, and take one long walk through the farm’s 6.5 Alice in Wonderland-themed acre corn maze.
 All that fun, minus the furry friends, is also available every Friday through Sunday in October at this east end farm.
 Your family can also enjoy apple picking, a playland, and tons of delicious food options.
-Advance ticket purchase is recommended, as the weekends do book up, and a variety of ticket packages are available, starting at $15 (kids under two are free).
+Advance ticket purchase is required, as the weekends do book up, and a variety of ticket packages are available, starting at $15 (kids under two are free).

 468 Hwy 8, Winona, Hamilton, ON

 Looking for a farm with fun extras that let you pay-as-you-go?
 Then consider Puddicome Estate Farms & Winery, which has been growing delicious produce since 1797.
 Its Harvest Festival Weekends lets you buy tickets as needed to participate in various games and other fun, including riding the farm’s very own train.
 Puddicome’s pumpkin patch offers both orange and white pumpkins while its well-stocked marketplace sells baked goods, preserves, and a wide selection of made-on-the-farm wines and ciders.